zackjyoung3/RSA/README.md

 e and n are made public
-Note that in my implementation I used the mod library because I found that it worked best with numbers of incredibly large length that would be generated in my random prime generateion version of my implementation of RSA public_key = Mod(e, n) makes it so that a ** public_key = a^e mod n private_key = Mod(d, n) makes it so that a ** private_key = a^d mod n, exactly as required
+Note that in my implementation I used the mod library because I found that it worked best with numbers of incredibly large length that would be generated in my random prime generation version of my implementation of RSA public_key = Mod(e, n) makes it so that a ** public_key = a^e mod n private_key = Mod(d, n) makes it so that a ** private_key = a^d mod n, exactly as required